-Dr. Boodoo is a native of Trinidad & Tobago and specializes in theologies of the Third World with particular emphasis on the Caribbean region.
+Dr. Boodoo is a native of Trinidad & Tobago and specializes in the theologies of economically developing nations with particular emphasis on the Caribbean region.
 His concerns are to find appropriate ways to engage theological reflection that allow for multiple and varied voices to be heard as ways to enhance contemporary theological endeavor.

 He has published numerous articles and chapters on theology in the Caribbean and is currently working on texts that explore theology in the Caribbean and among Caribbean immigrants in North America.